The Conspirator

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Aiken makes the conscious choice to truly defend Mary Surratt when he realizes the military tribunal is rigged and she will not receive a fair trial.
 He commits to fighting for her constitutional rights despite public hatred., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False defeat: The tribunal denies Aiken's motion to move the trial to civilian court.
+Notably, this crucial beat False defeat: The tribunal denies Aiken's motion to move the trial to civilian court.
 Judge Advocate Joseph Holt makes clear the verdict is predetermined.
 Aiken realizes the system is completely stacked against them and legal arguments will not save Mary., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 98 minutes initiates the final act resolution at 81% of the runtime.
 Aiken discovers that five tribunal members recommended clemency for Mary, but President Johnson ignored it.
 This revelation clarifies that the fight was never about winning Mary's case - it was about exposing injustice and standing for principle regardless of outcome., demonstrating the transformation achieved throughout the journey.